 - Emotional Regulation: Learning to understand, moderate or change your emotions so they work for you, not against you.
 It also means becoming less vulnerable to problem emotions in general.

 - Distress Tolerance: How to experience distressing, aggravating or upsetting events without resorting to destructive or unwanted behaviors.

 Between session coaching with therapist

 Usually provided by phone, this provides an opportunity for “real-life” coaching for using the skills being learned.

 Consultation meeting for therapists

-The therapy team here in Burbank, CA meets regularly to assist each other in providing effective and compassionate treatment.
+The therapy team here in Burbank, California meets regularly to assist each other in providing effective and compassionate treatment.